nikku1234/beautiful-jekyll/_posts/medical_image.md

 ### **Introduction**

-​	This post is just about medical image registration and the correct state of the art architectures used for medical image registration.
+​	This post is just about medical image registration and the state of the art architectures used for medical image registration.